IoannisLimniatis/cse4001_fall2025-using-the-process-api-Practicing-with-fork-exec-and-wait/README.md

 6. Write a slight modification of the previous program, this time using `waitpid()` instead of `wait()`.
 When would `waitpid()` be useful?

+   waitpid() is useful as it provides more utility than wait() allowing the process to wait for a specific child PID, so when a parent has several children, it allows picking a specific child instead of waiting for every child.

 ```cpp
 #include <stdio.h>
 #include <stdlib.h>